About this page

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent).

-You can obtain more details of the protection given to your personal data when it is transferred outside the EEA by contacting us using the details set out below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the UK or EEA by contacting us using the details set out below.

 How long Users’ information is kept

-We will retain your personal data for as long as we are interacting with you via the Site, and for as long as permitted or required for legal and regulatory purposes after the last such interaction between you and us.
+We will retain your personal information for as long as we are interacting with you, and for as long as permitted or required for legal and regulatory purposes after the last such interaction between you and us.

 Users’ rights in relation to personal data

-Under the GDPR, with effect from 25 May 2018, you have the following rights in relation to our processing of your personal data.
+Under the GDPR, you have the following rights in relation to our processing of your personal data.
 Please note that these rights are not absolute, and we may be entitled to refuse requests where exceptions apply.

 - to obtain access to, and copies of, the personal data that we hold about you;